 1. Never lose faith.
 God and family are watching over you.

-Never lost your sense of humor.
+2. Never lose your sense of humor.
 It will help you survive.

-She had been a resident at the Residential Living Center in Garnett, KS for the past six years and will be remembered for her spirited personality and her zest for life.
-She passed peacefully from this life on April 15, 2021 at the age of 100.
+She will be remembered for her spirited personality and her zest for life.
+She passed peacefully from this life on April 15,2021 at the age of 100.
 She was preceded in death by her parents, her husband, F.L.
-(Phil) Chamberlin, her son Gregory Ellis Chamberlin, brother Eldon Lee Miller, sister, Helen Marie Hubbard, Leda Lucille Racer, and Lois May Williams.
-She is survived by daughter, Patricia Sue Mauldin Of Garnett, KS, grandsons Michael G. Mauldin of Garnett, KS, Timothy J. (Shauna) Mauldin of George, IA, and Joshua R. Chamberlin of West Des Moines, IA, Granddaughters Debra Ann (Kent) Badders of Kincaid, KS, Kelly (Michael) Wright of Osawatomie, KS, and Cristen Nalker of Spring Hill, KS, 16 great grandchildren, 11 great great grandchildren and 9 nieces who will miss her very much.
+(Phil) Chamberlin, her son Gregory Ellis Chamberlin, brother Eldon Lee Miller, sisters, Helen Marie Hubbard, Leda Lucille Racer, and Lois May Williams.
+She is survived by daughter, Patricia Sue Mauldin of Garnett, KS, grandsons Michael G. Mauldin of Garnett, KS, Timothy J. (Shauna) Mauldin of George, IA, and Joshua R. Chamberlin of West Des Moines, IA, Granddaughters Debra Ann (Kent) Badders of Kincaid, KS, Kelly (Michael) Wright of Osawatomie, KS, and Cristen Nalker of Spring Hill, KS, 16 great grandchildren, 11 great great grandchildren and 9 nieces who will miss her very much.

 This site is protected by reCAPTCHA and the

 Service map data © OpenStreetMap contributors